cbragg9/Weather-Dashboard/README.md

 previously searched cities weather.

 # Latest Commit
+-Return an alert if user submits a search with an empty field
+-Moved script to create new buttons into its own function
+-If city cannot be found, remove the new city button and return an alert

+# Previous Commits
 -Reformatted on click into a single event handler for all buttons with if statement to improve DRY

-# Previous Commits
 -Added event handler for buttons created after cities are searched
 -Additional descriptive comments
 -Removed HTML elements from index that will be created by Javascript